Annual Report Design for Autism Research Center

 For the last several years, Opus has created the annual report design for the Hock E. Tan and K. Lisa Yang Center for Autism Research.
 The Tan-Yang Center was established at the McGovern Institute in 2017 to catalyze revolutionary new research approaches and potential treatments for individuals affected by autism.

-Annual reports offer the opportunity to communicate an organization’s goals, achievements, and gratitude to their key audiences in a visually engaging and celebratory.
-We worked with this client to identify the primary audience and discussed the most valuable content to share with those readers.
+Annual reports offer the opportunity to communicate an organization’s goals, achievements, and gratitude to their key audiences in a visually engaging and celebratory manner.
+We worked with our client to identify the primary audience and discussed the most valuable content to share with those readers.
 The report focuses on the research, the people, and the publications and media which showcase the impact of the Center.

 Illustration in place of photography